MahmoudEbrahimmm/MahmoudEbrahimmm/README.md

 **Phone:** +20 1004976135
 I’m always open to collaboration, freelance work, or backend-focused roles.
 Feel free to reach out if you’d like to discuss a project or opportunity.

-## License

-This repository is licensed under the **MIT License** —
-you’re free to use, modify, and share.